Revisiting Q-ball Interactions with Matters: Conclusion and Discussion

 \section{Conclusion and Discussion}

-It is important to understand the interactions between the Q-ball DM and matters, in order to investigate the experimental signals from the Q-ball DM~\cite{Arafune:2000yv}, e.g., in paleo detectors~\cite{Baum:2023cct}.
-We have clarified the scattering of the Q-ball DM and quarks with taking into account the chemical potential $\omega$, which is overlooked in the literature.
+It is important to understand the interactions between the Q-ball DM and matters, in order to investigate the experimental signals from the Q-ball DM~\cite{Arafune:2000yv}, e.g., in paleo-detectors~\cite{Baum:2023cct}.
+We have studied the scattering of the Q-ball DM and (colorless) quarks with taking into account the chemical potential $\omega$, which is overlooked in the literature.
 The incoming quark is reflected as the anti-quark when the injected energy of the incoming quark exceeds the energy cost for increasing the baryon number of the Q-ball, $2 \omega$.
-As for the scattering between the Q-ball DM with the radius of $\mathcal{O}(1) \, \mathrm{fm}$ and the nucleons in our Galaxy (namely, with relative speed of $v \sim 10^{-3}$), the nucleon is not reflected as the anti-nucleon due to the energy cost.
+As for the scattering between the Q-ball DM with the radius of $\mathcal{O}(1) \, \mathrm{fm}$ and the nucleons in our Milky Way (namely, with relative speed of $v \sim 10^{-3}$), the nucleon is not reflected as the anti-nucleon due to the energy cost.

-The Q-ball DM can be electromagnetically charged if the energetic proton has scattered with the Q-ball in our Galaxy and if the nucleon scattering with Q-ball would emit nucleon or pions.
-Once the Q-ball is charged, the scattering cross section to proton is quite suppressed by the Coulomb barrier and the experimental signals are different from the neutral Q-ball~\cite{Arafune:2000yv}.
-It is worthwhile to clarify what ratio of the Q-ball is electromagnetically charged in our Milky Way by taking into account the dependence on the flat directions.
+The Q-ball DM can be electromagnetically charged via absorption of nucleons and subsequent emission of a nucleon or pions in our Milky Way.
+Once the Q-ball is positively charged, the scattering cross section to proton is quite suppressed by the Coulomb barrier and the experimental signals are different from the neutral Q-ball~\cite{Arafune:2000yv}.
+It is worthwhile to clarify what a fraction of Q-balls is electromagnetically charged in our Milky Way by taking into account the dependence on the flat directions.